A Counting Lemma for Binary Matroids and Applications to Extremal Problems: Introduction

 It is natural to consider approaching the critical threshold problem using analogous methods.
 Various regularity results analogous to the Szemerédi regularity lemma have been shown in the matroid setting, usually framed in terms of the indicator function for a matroid $M$ decomposing into several parts.
 The main such result we use, Theorem~\ref{thm:decomp}, is stated in Section~\ref{sec:decomps}.
 The statement of this theorem involves some technical terminology relating to nonclassical polynomial factors and Gowers norms, for which a brief introduction is given in Section~\ref{sec:decomps}.

-In this paper, we build on work in \cite{VeryCountingMaybe} and \cite{hatamiRegCount} to develop a corresponding counting lemma for matroids, Theorem~\ref{thm:counting}.
+Our main result in this paper is a corresponding Counting Lemma for matroids, Theorem~\ref{thm:counting}, which we develop by building on work in \cite{VeryCountingMaybe} and \cite{hatamiRegCount}.
+The case of the Counting Lemma for affine matroids (i.e. matroids with critical number $1$) is proved in \cite{VeryCountingMaybe}, and we adapt much of the same argument for our setting of more general matroids.
 Again, stating this Counting Lemma in a precise form requires building up technical definitions for concepts like the reduced matroid, based on the results of applying Theorem~\ref{thm:decomp}.
 The Counting Lemma and its proof can be found in Section~\ref{sec:count}.

-In Section~\ref{sec:apply} we demonstrate a few simple applications of this counting lemma, giving short new proofs for the matroid analogues of the Removal Lemma and the Erd\H{o}s-Stone Theorem in graph theory.
-Finally, we discuss an approach to applying our counting lemma and related techniques to Conjecture~\ref{conj:mainsimp} in Section~\ref{sec:work}, giving a conditional result on a special case as a demonstration.
-Along the way, we prove the following technical result, a generalization of the Bose-Burton theorem stated in Section~\ref{sec:matrBack} which may be useful in other settings as well.
+In Section~\ref{sec:apply} we demonstrate a few simple applications of this Counting Lemma, giving short new proofs for the matroid analogues of the Removal Lemma and the Erd\H{o}s-Stone Theorem in graph theory.
+Finally, we discuss an approach to applying our Counting Lemma and related techniques to Conjecture~\ref{conj:mainsimp} in Section~\ref{sec:work} .
+Along the way, we prove the following technical result, which has the Bose-Burton theorem stated in Section~\ref{sec:matrBack} as an immediate corollary and may be useful in other settings as well.

 \begin{prop} Let $n,c$ be positive integers, let $k_1,\dots,k_n$ be nonnegative integers, and let $G = \bigoplus_{i=1}^n \frac{1}{2^{k_i+1}}\ZZ/\ZZ$.
 Let $H$ be a subgroup of $G$.
 Let $M_1,\dots,$ $M_{2^c-1}$ be subsets of $G$.
 Then there exist $H_1,\dots,H_c\in G/H$, cosets of $H$, such that for $1\leq i\leq c$,